 Garcia’s maturity is not in question, and he boasts the calmness and positional intelligence of a player far beyond his years.
 To master the cerebral elements of the game at such a young age, particularly in a position of responsibility, speaks volumes.
 After his young stopper impressed against Borussia Dortmund and Liverpool in pre-season, Guardiola gushed that Garcia “is 17 or 18 and played like he is 24 or 25”.

 He also reportedly lives at City’s training ground and speaks fluent English, underlining his commitment to performing in every facet of the game.

 Garcia is 6ft tall, which means he's not tremendously imposing.
 He’s not remarkably quick either, which might prove a problem when playing as part of a defensive line as advanced as Manchester City’s.

-At 18, and with little senior experience despite his unavoidable talent, Garcia will inevitably make mistakes if he is thrust into elite competition immediately.
+At 19, and with little senior experience despite his unavoidable talent, Garcia will inevitably make mistakes if he is continued to be used in big games.

 What they said

 “He's so smart, so intelligent.
 His physicality is not so, so strong, but he resolves the situation by thinking.
 I like to work with smart people, intelligent people.
 He is one of them.
 I can count on him.
 He has shown me an incredible personality.”

 Garcia, ranked by Goal.com as the 15th best teenager in the world, forced Puyol into a career change.
 Barcelona officials and supporters were so unhappy with their former captain’s involvement in the player's transfer away from the Camp Nou that it made Puyol decide to give up the agency business in favour of spending more time in a less divisive role as an ambassador for UEFA and La Liga.

 While you're here, why not subscribe to the mag - for just £20, you can get six months of the world's finest football magazine with a FREE Juice Power Bank (worth £29.95)